-- the signal may be reduced by an obstruction blocking your antenna from the signal e.g. trees, hills, or severe weather.
+- The signal may be reduced by an obstruction blocking your antenna from the signal, such as trees, hills, or severe weather.

-- you are too far away from the transmitter.
+- You're too far away from the transmitter.

-- your receiver is faulty, or antenna system is a low gain type or faulty.
+- Your receiver is faulty, or your antenna system is a low-gain type or faulty.

 - AM radio reception of weak and/or distant stations at night is prone to fading and distortion, caused by the simultaneous reception of both wanted and unwanted signals.